Attic Insulation: How to Choose the Right One For Your Home

 Various Kinds of Attic Insulation

 There are three kinds of attic insulation that you can consider for your home.
 The first one is the easiest to install and is known as blanket insulation.
-Blanket insulation is usually available as batts and rolls made of fiberglass, mineral wool or plastic fibers and is ideal for attics with standard spaced beams with few obstructions.
+Blanket insulation is usually available as batts and rolls made of fiberglass, mineral wool or plastic fibers.
+It’s ideal for attics with standard spaced beams with few obstructions.
 Blanket insulation has an R-value of 3.1 to 3.8 per inch.

 On the other hand, if you don’t mind spending a little extra on your attic insulation, consider spray foam insulation instead.
 This type of insulation will require the assistance of a professional but it has one of the highest R-values, with open-cell spray foam having an R-value of 3.5 per inch and closed-cell at 6.5 per inch.

 Planning to replace your roof or insulation soon?
-Don’t hesitate to turn to Coleman Roofing, your leading experts when it comes to residential and commercial roofing services.
-Give us a call at (225) 379-7663 or (225) 678-7442 or fill out our contact form to get a free quote.
-We serve homeowners in Lafayette, LA, and other nearby areas.
+Don’t hesitate to turn to Coleman Roofing, your leading experts when it comes to residential and commercial roofing services throughout Louisiana.